Skip to content

 Planet B

-Phosphine gas has been detected in the clouds of Venus.
-While this is not in itself proof that there must be life on Venus, the only known sources of this gas on Earth are non-oxygen breathing microbes.
+This is not in itself proof that there must be life on Venus.
+However, the only known sources of this gas on Earth are non-oxygen breathing microbes.
 It’s therefore likely that Venus has this kind of microbes present in her atmosphere.

 Venus ejected from Jupiter